Nauman3S/PickCounter/README.md

 ## Demo Video

-- [PickCounter](https://youtu.be/y3RfxgQILcE) - PickCounter ESP32 and Python Script Demo Video
+- [PickCounter](https://youtu.be/uueZZhkjNAw) - PickCounter ESP32 and Python Backend Demo Video

 ## ✍️ Authors <a name = "authors"></a>